Cambridge Capital Team

 David is a graduate of Dickinson College (BA) and Cornell University (MBA) and resides in Dallas, Texas with his family.

-Eric Wilhelm is an Operating Partner at Cambridge Capital.
+David Warrick is an Operating Advisor with Cambridge Capital.

-Gene Tyndall is an Operating Partner with Cambridge Capital.
+Gene Tyndall is an Operating Advisor with Cambridge Capital.

-Gene is also President, MonarchFx, a Division of Tompkins International a leading consulting and services firm that provides eFulfillment services to sellers of products online.
+Gene is also former President of Ryder Supply Chain Solutions and President of MonarchFx, a Division of Tompkins International, a leading consulting and services firm that provides eFulfillment services to sellers of products online.
 Gene is a globally experienced and recognized management consulting and business executive, having advised over 100 corporations in over 40 countries.
 He has co-authored four books (including SUPERCHARGING SUPPLY CHAINS); authored dozens of articles; and is frequently quoted in business and industry media, including SCDigest, where he is an Associate Editor.
 He is a frequent seminar/conference chairperson, speaker, moderator, and panelist around the world.
 He is a Director on two Boards.

 Prior to merging his executive advisory firm (SCEA) into Tompkins, Gene was Executive Vice-President at Ryder System, Inc., and President of the company’s Global Supply Chain Division, a $1.8 Billion Business Unit providing logistics services for over 200 client companies around the world.
 Prior to joining Ryder, Gene was a Senior Partner and Leader of the Ernst & Young Global Supply Chain Management Consulting Practice, growing the business to over $1.5 Billion annually.
 He advised and led business transformations for over 100 well-known global corporations during his consulting career across several industries.